angeleah/grapi/README.md

         - lastname (which will sort by last name, descending.)
           + example: $ bin/rtc spec/fixtures/test_import_files/test.ssv lastname

-  + To run the specs:
-    - Follow the steps to Getting Started.
-    - $ rspec

 - Step 2: Run the Grape Api.
   + Follow the steps to Getting Started.
   + Follow the steps to Import data.